Nigeria marks 3 years since schoolgirls’ mass abduction

+Three years after the mass abduction of nearly 300 schoolgirls by Boko Haram extremists in Nigeria, activists were rallying to urge President Muhammadu Buhari's government to do more to free the nearly 200 who remain captive.

-ABUJA, Nigeria (AP) — Nigerians on Friday marked three years since the mass abduction of nearly 300 schoolgirls by Boko Haram extremists amid anger that government efforts to negotiate their freedom appear to have stalled.
+ABUJA, Nigeria — Nigerians on Friday marked three years since the mass abduction of nearly 300 schoolgirls by Boko Haram extremists, amid anger that government efforts to negotiate their freedom appear to have stalled.

-Activists were expected to rally in the capital, Abuja, and commercial hub Lagos to urge President Muhammadu Buhari’s government to do more to free the nearly 200 schoolgirls who remain captive.
+Activists were rallying in the capital, Abuja, and commercial hub Lagos to urge President Muhammadu Buhari’s government to do more to free the nearly 200 schoolgirls who remain captive.

+“It is still a nightmare to me.
+It is still fresh as if it happened last night,” said Rebecca Samuel, whose daughter Sarah remains missing.
+“The government is trying, but I believe they can do more than what they are doing.”

-Nigeria in October announced the release of 21 of the Chibok schoolgirls after negotiations with the extremist group, and it said another group of 83 girls would be released “very soon.”
+After a few of the girls escaped on their own, Nigeria in October announced the release of 21 of the Chibok schoolgirls after negotiations with the extremist group.
+It said another group of 83 girls would be released “very soon.”

 Most Read Stories